foragepm/forage/readme.md

 Package metadata is also cached locally so you can use your package manager whilst offline too.

+Currently npm is the only supported package manager but support for others like Go, Rubygems and Homebrew are planned for the future.

+## Project goals

+- Smooth user experience
+- Don't mess with lockfiles
+- No extra infrastructure required
+- Get people dogfooding IPFS as part of their regular workflows

 ## Features (coming soon)

 Headless CLI - run forest as a daemon, ideal for usage on a server or in CI